DNS Server Not Responding Fix (Why It Happens & How to Fix It)

 Try This First

-• Websites are not loading but internet is connected → flush DNS
+• Websites are not loading but internet is connected → try to flush DNS

 • All devices have no internet → restart router